prasannax1/starships/README.md

 1. Taking the whole ship to a potentially hostile situation will be risky for the civilian passengers
 2. Overwhelming a first contact situation with a kilometer long ship might be overkill and potentially send the wrong message

-The D-Class is a light cruiser about the size of a Nova class.
+The D-Class is a light cruiser about the size of a constitution class, but with the smaller saucers has an occupancy roughly equal to a Nova class.
 It can be used as a stand-alone multimission explorer, but with the Atlas collection is typically used as a first-contact mission diplomatic ship.

 ![Ship scale](images/scale/scale-scout.png)